ueatmybrain/mfc-extractor-extension/README.md

-This extension simply parses data from items on myfigurecollection.net Intended use is for https://github.com/ueatmybrain/figure-search
+This extension simply reads data from items on myfigurecollection.net and exports it as JSON.

+Intended use is for https://github.com/ueatmybrain/figure-search

 # How to use: